usptact/LearningToRank/README.md

 The prediction tool accepts a model file (input) and a SVM-Light formatted file (input).
 The predictions are rank distributions and are printed to the console.

+## Prerequisites
+The only prerequisite to compile and run the model is the Infer.NET framework.
+Please note that it has a different and very restrictive license!

+If you would like to modify the model, some familiarity with graphical models (factor graphs in particular) is required.

 ## Graphical Model
 The graphical model for LtR is the modified TrueSkill/Thurstonian type model.
 The difference is that the observed feature vectors are introduced.